run-ai/docs/docs/Administrator/Admin-User-Interface-Setup/Working-with-Projects.md

 ### Update an existing Project

-*   Select an existing project
+*   Select an existing project.
-*   Right-click and press "Edit"
+*   Right-click and press "Edit".
-*   Update the values and press "Save"
+*   Update the values and press "Save".

 ### Delete an existing project

 *   Select an existing project.
-*   Right-click and press "Delete"
+*   Right-click and press "Delete".

 ## Limit Jobs to run on Specific Node Groups

 A frequent use case is to assign specific projects to run only on specific nodes (machines).
 This can happen for various reasons.
 Examples:

-*   The project team needs specialized hardware (e.g. with enough memory)
+*   The project team needs specialized hardware (e.g. with enough memory).
-*   The project team is the owner of specific hardware which was acquired with a specialized budget
+*   The project team is the owner of specific hardware which was acquired with a specialized budget.
-*   We want to direct build/interactive workloads to work on weaker hardware and direct longer training/unattended workloads to faster nodes
+*   We want to direct build/interactive workloads to work on weaker hardware and direct longer training/unattended workloads to faster nodes.

-While such 'affinities' are sometimes needed, its worth mentioning that at the end of the day any affinity settings have a negative impact on the overall system utilization
+While such 'affinities' are sometimes needed, its worth mentioning that at the end of the day any affinity settings have a negative impact on the overall system utilization.

 ### Grouping Nodes